Adare Manor: Subsequent sales

 Thady Wyndham-Quin, 7th Earl of Dunraven and Mount-Earl (1939–2011), who was crippled by polio while a schoolboy, lived with his family in a nearby house called Kilgobbin House.
 Unable to bear the expense of maintaining Adare Manor, he sold it and its contents in 1982 to an investment consortium.
 In 1987, the house was purchased by Irish American Thomas Kane from Florida.
 It was then renovated and converted to become the Adare Manor Hotel and Golf Resort.

-On 30 January 2015, Adare Manor was bought by Limerick business man J. P. McManus for an estimated €30 million.
+In 2012 the National Asset Management Agency (NAMA) took effective control of Adare Manor and consolidated the hotel, golf, land and various Lodge & Villa owners and lenders into a single group to protect the assets and prepare it for sale.
+Ultimately after a protracted sales process this resulted in Adare Manor being bought by Limerick businessman J. P. McManus for an estimated €30 million in 2015.
 On 28 and 29 January 2016 many of the hotel contents were sold at a public auction.

 Design

 The building is a calendar house, featuring 365 windows and 52 chimneys, among some other design characteristics.
 Along the top of the building an extract of psalm 127:1 is made from carved stone: "Except the Lord build the house, then labour is but lost that built it".